junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

   1. To avoid or discourage ticks, mites, chiggers, jiggers, and fleas.

-  Before going into fields or forests where these are common, dust the skin—especially legs or ankles, wrists, waist, and neck—with sulfur.
+  Before going into fields or forests where these are common, dust the skin, especially legs or ankles, wrists, waist, and neck, with sulfur.

   2. To help treat scabies, burrowing fleas, mites, and tiny ticks in or on the skin.